 Key Takeaways

-2026 looks like a real reopening for IPOs, but not a straight line up.
-Renaissance Capital expects a step up in activity this year, with about 200 to 230 IPOs and $40 to $60 billion raised, driven by bigger issuers coming back to market.
-That matters because the last couple of years had plenty of good stories that still struggled once trading started.
+IPO market activity has been quiet, and we’re expecting a real reopening in 2026, although it won’t be a straight-line move higher.
+Renaissance Capital is forecasting a step-up in activity this year, with 200 to 230 IPOs and $40 to $60 billion raised, led by larger issuers returning to market.
+This is important because there have been a lot of good stories over the last couple of years that still struggled when they started to trade.

-DealRoom provides a single source of truth and efficient collaboration tools for investors, companies, and financial teams preparing for a merger or acquisition.
-Request a demo today to learn how DealRoom can transform your due diligence processes.
+DealRoom is a platform that provides a single source of truth for the investor, the company, or the financial team that needs to prepare for the merger or acquisition.
+Get a demo today to learn how DealRoom can improve the due diligence process.